-We decided to dive in a tiny six people cage inside the ocean filled with the Great White sharks ranging up to 5 meters in length in Mossel Bay, South Africa.
+We decided to dive in a tiny six people cage inside the ocean filled with the Great White sharks ranging up to five meters in length in Mossel Bay, South Africa.

-They have a system wherein the inquiries are taken, and they confirm the next morning’s activity after assessing the weather during the previous night by about 9 pm.
-So until the 9 pm last night, we didn’t know if we’d be in a cage filled with sharks or sleeping in our cosy bed the next morning.
-If you are reading this article, you know what we did :) We reached the office of White Shark Africa at 9 am all geared up with our swimsuits and some guts :)
+They have a system wherein the inquiries are taken, and they confirm the next morning’s activity after assessing the weather during the previous night by about 9.00 pm.
+So until the 9.00 pm last night, we didn’t know if we’d be in a cage filled with sharks or sleeping in our cosy bed the next morning.
+We reached the office of White Shark Africa at 9.00 am all geared up with our swimsuits and some guts.

 We took off from Mossel Bay’s port by 9.30 after a quick introduction and do’s and don’t about a shark cage diving.
 They gave us amazing insights about the Great White Sharks and what to expect.
 The boat sailed for 15-20 minutes closer to a seal island filled with croaking and stinking seals.
 The sharks lurk around this island because everyone likes to stay close to the food.